andrewabarca/bizible.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 ## Bizible Touchpoint Date {#bizible-touchpoint-date}

 With the installation of the package, Bizible also includes a field on the Campaign Member labeled “Bizible Touchpoint Date.”
-This allows the user to override the date that Bizible would use for the Touchpoint Date on the Touchpoint record.&nbsp;
+This allows the user to override the date that Bizible would use for the Touchpoint Date on the Touchpoint record.

 This could be necessary if a list was uploaded days/weeks/months after an event actually occurred.
 There are ways to update all records at once, which is explained [below](#below).